geco-nhm/topo_data_prep/README.md

 ### Function [tree.density.R](tree.density.R)
-this part of the script calculates canopy height, separates vegetation above 1m, calculates mean canopy height and tree density, making use of raster data operations and moving window analysis.
+this part of the script calculates canopy height, separates vegetation above 1m, calculates tree density, making use of a moving window analysis with variable size and equal weight.
+The size of the window iterates between 1m, 5m and 9m, which is specified by the suffix `_9`, `_49`, and `_89` symbolizing the side of the matrix (has to be odd number).
+1m - focal window using matrix with the side of`_9` pixels (0.1m) around the focal pixel 5m - focal window using matrix with the side of`_49` pixels (0.1m) around the focal pixel 9m - focal window using matrix with the side of`_89` pixels (0.1m) around the focal pixel

 #### 1. Sub-functions
 - **meanFunction**
   - **Description:** Calculates the mean of input values, ignoring `NA` values.
 This function is likely used to compute average values within a specified area or window.